zuplo/docs/docs/handlers/aws-lambda.md

 ## X-Amzn-Trace-Id Header

-For the purposes of troubleshooting and tracing, it can be useful to return the `X-Amzn-Trace-Id` header in the the response.
+For the purposes of troubleshooting and tracing, it can be useful to return the `X-Amzn-Trace-Id` header in the response.
 This can help correlate AWS Lambda events or errors with Zuplo requests/responses.
 This header is disabled by default, but it can be enabled by setting the configuration option `returnAmazonTraceIdHeader` to `true`.

 ```json
 {